SapitoSucio/froggo-guides/docs/script_commands.md

 \***guardian** "**<map name\>**",**<x\>**,**<y\>**,"**<name to show\>**",**<mob id\>**{,"**<event label\>**"{,**<guardian index\>**}};

-This command is roughly equivalent to '`monster`', but is meant to be used with castle guardian monsters and will only work with them.
-It will set the guardian characteristics up according to the castle's investment values and otherwise set the things up that only castle guardians need.
+This command is roughly equivalent to ``monster``, but is meant to be used with castle guardian monsters and will only work with them.
+It will set the guardian characteristics up according to the castle`s investment values and otherwise set the things up that only castle guardians need.

 > Since trunk r12524:
 >
 > Returns the `id` of the mob or `0` if an error occurred.\
-> When '`guardian index`' isn't supplied it produces a temporary guardian.\
+> When ``guardian index`` isn`t supplied it produces a temporary guardian.\
-> Temporary guardians are not saved with the castle and can't be accessed by guardianinfo.
+> Temporary guardians are not saved with the castle and can`t be accessed by guardianinfo.

 ---------------------------------------